 Teamwork

-Are you ready to start writing your resume but feel you would benefit from something more to make you stand out?
-Take a look at some electrical engineering courses and degrees listed on Coursera, such as this Master’s of Science in Electrical Engineering offered by the University of Colorado Boulder.
+If you’re ready to start writing your resume but want to earn more credentials to make you stand out, take a look at some electrical engineering courses on Coursera, such as The University of Colorado, Boulder's Power Electronics Specialization or Renewable Energy Specialization.
+You can also pursue your Master of Science in Electrical Engineering online from the University of Colorado Boulder on Coursera.

 Editorial Team